WWE News: Hall Of Famer Rips WWE For How They’ve Handled Tag Teams Called Up From NXT

 There have been a number of superstars who have had incredible runs in NXT, but they end up fizzling out as soon as they hit WWE’s main roster.
-Sadly, the majority of those that fizzle out end up being tag teams and such as been the case with teams like The Revival and SAnitY over the last couple of years.
+Sadly, the majority of those that fizzle out end up being tag teams and such has been the case with teams like The Revival and SAnitY over the last couple of years.
 It isn’t so much that they end up souring on their own, but WWE Hall of Famer Road Warrior Animal believes WWE is simply misusing them.

-Some teams coming up from NXT have had good runs and been successful here and there, but others have just become lost in the shuffle.
+Some teams coming up from NXT have had good runs and were successful, but others have just become lost in the shuffle.

 One of those teams has been The Revival which has had to deal with a couple of injuries which ended up bringing a halt to their pushes at times.
 While they have been involved in the Raw Tag Team Championship picture a few times, they have often been used as comedy filler.

-Many have seen the problems with teams like The Revival and SAnity, and some of those. include past superstars.
+Many have seen the problems with teams like The Revival and SAnity, and some of those include past superstars.
 Animal is a half of one of the greatest tag teams in wrestling history as the Road Warriors/Legion of Doom, and he is of the belief that WWE needs to do better.

 Hawk and Animal wrestled as the Road Warriors around the world before transitioning into the Legion of Doom in WWF/WWE.
 The two superstars had great success everywhere they went and Animal knows a lot about the wrestling business.